 Although Eilat existed already in ancient times, the modern town dates back to 1949.
 It is Israel’s premier winter sun resort and the heart of the Red Sea Riviera.
 Thrilling landscapes of red-tinted mountains, sheer blue skies and crystal clear waters give an exhilarating sense of adventure, pleasure and freedom, with a myriad of things to do and see.

 Destination of pilgrimages, subject of psalms, and a tormented battlefield, Jerusalem has been the scene of crucial events in the history of Western civilisation.
 The city contains some of the most sacred sites in the entire world.
-Today it is a fascinating kaleidoscope of cultures where daily life, with its dazzling sounds and fragrances, streams next to millennia-old landmarks.
+Today it is a fascinating kaleidoscope of cultures where daily life streams next to millennia-old landmarks.
 Visitors can find a rich music and dining scene, atmospheric cafes, crowded markets, and a number of cultural events.
 Jerusalem's spiritual aura and ancient, intricate beauty will be difficult to forget.

 Tel Aviv is, alongside Jerusalem, one of the two most popular tourist destinations in Israel, as well as the economic and cultural center of the country.
 The seaside location makes Tel Aviv an appealing summertime destination, and its reputation for lively nightlife and a burgeoning cultural scene explains it being dubbed the 'city that never stops'.